sphero-inc/UNITY-PLUGIN/ExampleProject/SensorStreaming/README.md

 			SpheroDataStreamingMask.QuaternionAll |
 			SpheroDataStreamingMask.IMUAnglesFilteredAll);

 Enabling controller streaming turns off stabilization.
 This turns off the control system, so it will not try to maintain the drive mechanism in a fix postion which will prevent the data from changing.
 Then, it turns on the blue back LED which provides you with a reference for the sensors' negative x axes.
-Finally, the data streaming command is sent with the sample rate at 20 samples per second (400/20), 1 sample per sent packet, and acceleromter, IMU (attitude), and Quaternion data turned on.
+Finally, the data streaming command is sent with the sample rate at 20 samples per second (400/20), 1 sample per sent packet, and accelerometer, IMU (attitude), and Quaternion data turned on.

 Streaming is disabled if the application pauses (is backgrounded) and streaming event handler is removed.